Wastewater Biosolids Gasification Systems

 Feedstocks

-The Ecoremedy® Fluid Lift Gasification™ process thrives on the world’s most challenging organic feedstocks.
+The Ecoremedy® Fluid Lift Gasification™ process thrives on the world's most challenging organic feedstocks including wastewater biosolids.

-Over a decade of R&D and operating history has proven the ability of Ecoremedy to gasify a broad range of materials.
-We’ve focused on wastes that have proven to be problematic for other technologies.
+Over a decade of R&D and operating history has proven Ecoremedy's ability to gasify a broad road of materials in a clean, safe and responsible manner.
+We're focused on municipal and industrial wastes like wastewater biosolids that have a negative impact on the environment.

 Outputs

-Our systems deliver proven volume reduction, nutrient conversion, and energy recovery to municipal, industrial, and agricultural projects worldwide.
+Our Fluid Lift Gasification™ system delivers proven volume reduction, nutrient conversion and energy recovery to municipal, industrial and agricultural products worldwide.

 ADVANTAGES